Last Modified: 11/22/2022

 • Bill hospice for period up to hospice revocation

-• Bill traditional Medicare for period after hospice revocation
+• Bill original Medicare for period after hospice revocation

 • Admission date is same as the hospice revocation date